NaderSayed-159/Landing-Project-1st/README.md

 1. create dynmic navbar depends on sections number.
 2. make section appear when click on nav item which refer to with smoothy behavior.
-3. makes section heighlited when it appear in viewport.
+3. makes section highlighted when it appear in viewport.
 4. make back to top button when scroll down.
 5. make navbar disapear when no scrolling.
-6. make nav item got heighlited when the section which it refer to appear in viewport
+6. make nav item get highlighted when the section which it refer to appear in viewport
 7. make webpage responsive specially navbar.